Ford Escape: 2000–2004 (BA, ZA)

 In North America, it slotted below the larger, truck-based Explorer in Ford's lineup, but was marginally larger than the small SUV offerings from Honda and Toyota.
 Although it is technically a crossover vehicle, it is marketed by Ford as part of its traditional SUV lineup (Escape, Explorer, Expedition) rather than its separate crossover lineup (Edge, Flex) due to its more conventional SUV styling.

 From 2001 to 2004, the Ford Escape was sold in Europe under the Maverick name, and replaced a rebadged version of the Nissan Mistral/Terrano II.
-Only two versions were made, the 2.0 L Zetec inline-4 engine with manual transmission and 3.0 L Duratec V6 with automatic transmission, both using gasoline as fuel.
+Only two versions were made, the 2.0 L Zetec inline-4 engine with manual transmission and 3.0 L Duratec V6 with automatic transmission, both using gasoline.
 The absence of a diesel version did not help sales and the vehicle was temporarily discontinued in late 2003.
 However, the Maverick, in the UK for example, was only available in XLT trim.
 Plus, the dashboard was not the same as the US Escape; it was instead taken from the Mazda Tribute.
 The Maverick was reintroduced in 2005 in certain European markets with the Duratec V6 engine.
 The Maverick was assembled in Russia for the Russian market.
 As of 2006, the Maverick was no longer sold in Europe, leaving Ford without a compact SUV until the 2008 Ford Kuga was introduced.
 The Maverick was primarily designed for on-road use – sold with normal road tires, and to be used with front-wheel drive most of the time.

 In the Philippines, Ford introduced the Escape in 2001.
-It originally came in two grades; "XLT" & "XLS", but by early 2004, Ford axed the "XLT" (all-wheel drive model) and replaced it with the newly introduced "V6" trim.
+It originally came in two grades; "XLS" and "XLT", but by early 2004, Ford axed the "XLT" (all-wheel drive model) and replaced it with the newly-introduced "V6" trim.
 The "XLS" is powered by Ford's 2.3L Duratec inline-four engine paired to a 4-speed automatic.
-It came with keyless entry, fabric upholstery, 4 speakers, 6 CD audio system, among other features.
+It came with keyless entry, fabric upholstery, 4 speakers, and six-CD audio system, among other features.
 The "V6" is powered by Ford's 3.0L V6 engine paired to a 4-speed automatic.
-It featured a power moon roof, leather upholstery, automatic seat adjusters & recliners, keyless entry & immobilizer.
+It featured a power moon roof, leather upholstery, automatic seat adjusters and recliners, keyless entry, and immobilizer.